Flexible working and the right to request

 It is important to note that if your flexible working request is accepted, it will form a permanent change to your contract unless you or your employer specifies that the arrangement should be temporary.

-The regulations do not refer to trial periods although the ACAS guidance recommends a trial period where the employer is not sure how the flexible working change will work in practice.
+The Regulations do not refer to trial periods although the current ACAS guidance states that a trial period may be appropriate to see how the flexible working change will work in practice.
 It is common for employers to allow a trial period of 3 or 6 months of a flexible working arrangement.
 It may be useful to ask for a trial period if your employer is reluctant to accept the request, to convince your employer that the arrangement will work.
 If your employer refuses to allow a trial period, you could argue that your employer has not dealt with your request in a reasonable manner.

 What happens if my employer agrees to my request